bakku/bookist/README.md

 ## Tech Stack

 - Backend: Ruby on Rails 7 with Ruby 3.2
-- Database: PostgreSQL
+- Database: PostgreSQL, Redis (for sidekiq)
 - Frontend: Hotwire, Stimulus, esbuild, and tailwindcss

 ## Setup

 It's possible to run `bookist` with Docker locally, but I like to develop on bare metal.
-I just spin up a necessary PostgreSQL database in Docker, so that's what the following instructions will describe.
+I just spin up a necessary PostgreSQL and Redis database in Docker, so that's what the following instructions will describe.

 1. Clone the repository and make sure you have all local dependencies which are specified in `.tool-versions`
-2. Run `docker-compose up db` and wait until PostgreSQL has finished starting up
+2. Run `docker compose up db redis` and wait until PostgreSQL and Redis have finished starting up
 3. Run `bin/setup`, it will install all required Ruby and Node dependencies and will setup your PostgreSQL database

 ## Development